The Cultural Dilemma of the Urantia Revelation

-If you will, consider this list of issues that illustrate why the UB cannot easily find a cultural home.
+Consider this list of issues that illustrate why The Urantia Book cannot easily find a cultural home. . .

 First, with regard to Christianity, the UB supports and expands traditional theological tenets such as the loving, personal nature of God and the doctrine of the Eternal Trinity.
 It generally affirms the ancient ideas of an immortal soul and our creation in the image of God.
 But it labels other core Christian doctrines as mere human inventions, such as the Pauline doctrine of the atonement (Christ’s substitionary death on the cross in payment for human sin, in order to satisfy God’s demand for justice), the virgin birth of Jesus, the assumption of Mary into heaven, and the idea that Jesus is Second Person of the Trinity.
 As a result, the UB has been ignored by the vast majority of Protestants and Catholics as well as the Eastern Orthodox Church who have heard of it.

 Also in line with traditionalists, the Urantia Revelation rehabilitates the orthodox Christian idea that Jesus was a divine Creator who incarnated on Earth and lived a perfect life as fully man and fully God.
 (Bear in mind that the UB provides a vastly expanded cosmological and evolutionary context for this description.)
 Plus it affirms the supernatural nature of Jesus’s resurrection and most of his biblical miracles.
 But such ideas stymie liberal-modernist Protestants and the so-called postmodern relativists.